Bahmni-HWC/bahmni-india-package/README.md

     > docker compose --profile avni --profile minio up -d
 7. Now when an image is uploaded from a form, you should see that data in the bucket in MinIO console.

+# Avni metadata Backup/Restore

+Note: Before performing any of the steps mentioned below please setup MinIO by following the steps [here](#setting-up-minio).
+## Taking Backup from existing instance
+1. Login to Avni as admin@bahmni user
+2. Navigate to App Designer --> Bundle.
+Select the `Include Locations` checkbox and then click on Download.
+3. You will get a zip downloaded with the name `Karnataka.zip`.
+4. Copy that zip file to Bahmni-HWC/clinic-config/avni-metadata
+5. Unzip the zip file by running `unzip Karnataka.zip && rm -f Karnataka.zip` from clinic-config/avni-metadata directory
+6. Commit the changes if any to clinic-config repo

+## Restoring Metadata
+1. Clone the Bahmni-HWC/clinic-config repository
+2. Zip the avni-metadata directory by running ` zip -r Karnataka.zip .` from clinic-config/avni-metadata directory.
+3. Now login to your avni instance as admin@bahmni and then navigate to Admin --> Upload
+4. Under the Upload section, select type as Metadata Zip and click on Choose file and select the Karnataka.zip file created in the above step.
+5. Once choosen click on Upload button.
+Now the metadata will be updated.
 # Setting up Avni Bahmni Integration Service:
 Avni integration services can be started by running the following command.